Give to Beckman

 The Beckman Café was built to offer healthy meals and space for researchers to connect and share.
 Its culture and coffee have nourished minds, encouraged interdisciplinary collaboration, and fueled innovative research.

-The Beckman Institute is renovating the café.
-The enhancements will offer more accessible meal options, welcome even more researchers and residents, and foster Beckman’s unique community.
+The Beckman Institute is renovating the cafe and it will reopen in summer 2025 as Ted's Café, thanks to a generous gift from Founding Director Ted Brown.
+The enhancements will offer more accessible meal options, welcome even more researchers and residents and foster Beckman’s unique community.

 Beckman Institute Scholarship Fund